georgeguo-cn/LGMRec/README.md

-# LGMGN
+# LGMRec
-Pytorch implementations for "LGMGN: Local and Global Multimodal Graph Network for Recommendation"
+Pytorch implementations for "LGMRec: Local and Global Graph Learning for Multimodal Recommendation"

 ## Data
 The interaction data is shared at `data/`.